-- Maximize the oil cleanliness by venting moisture and corrosion from the crankcase. - Protect against crankcase explosions. - Automatically regulate the ventilation system air flow to the engine air intake as required by engine operating conditions.
+- Maximize the oil cleanliness by venting moisture and corrosion from the crankcase. - Protect against excessive crankcase pressure. - Automatically regulate the ventilation system air flow to the engine air intake as required by engine operating conditions.

 Figure 1: Positive Crankcase Ventilation System